jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 There's a joke I tell people who are thinking about embracing a sober lifestyle:

-**Alcohol is the only drug where people think you have a problem if you&nbsp;*don't*&nbsp;do it.**
+**Alcohol is the only drug where people think you have a problem if you *don't* do it.**

-[There is a comprehensive legal, educational, and commercial empire that prefers if you keep drinking.](https://www.knoxnews.com/story/sports/2019/06/26/alcohol-college-football-games-policy-power-5-university/1358400001/){: target="_blank"}&nbsp;Drinkers get into more expensive legal trouble, they spend more money at restaurants, and [schools are often attended based on their reputation as a party school alone.](https://www.usatoday.com/story/money/2019/08/10/the-us-colleges-that-drink-the-most-booze/39929643/){: target="_blank" rel="noopener noreferrer"}
+[There is a comprehensive legal, educational, and commercial empire that prefers if you keep drinking.](https://www.knoxnews.com/story/sports/2019/06/26/alcohol-college-football-games-policy-power-5-university/1358400001/){: target="_blank"} Drinkers get into more expensive legal trouble, they spend more money at restaurants, and [schools are often attended based on their reputation as a party school alone.](https://www.usatoday.com/story/money/2019/08/10/the-us-colleges-that-drink-the-most-booze/39929643/){: target="_blank" rel="noopener noreferrer"}

 While there is a shift in how society treats and views alcohol, it's big business for everyone–even those charged with policing its use.
 You will encounter resistance on all fronts.